alan-tabore/KinOpt/docs/source/prerequisites.rst

 Kinetic data
 -------------

 The first step is to obtain experimental kinetic data (e.g. from FTIR, DSC or rheological experiments).
-These data should be stored as text or csv files containing four columns arranged in the following order:
+These data should be stored as ``.txt`` or ``.csv`` files containing four columns arranged in the following order:

 1. Time (in :math:`s`)
 2. Temperature (in :math:`K`)